Song gui: The Text

 It was the third year, fifth month, [the period] after the dying brightness (of the moon), [day] jiaxu (11/60).
 The King was in Zhou, in the palace [dedicated to Kings] Kang and Zhao.
 At dawn, the King arrived at the Grand Hall and assumed [his] position.
 Superintendent Yĭn accompanied Song, entering the gate and standing in the centre of the courtyard.
 Sir Yin passed the command document (ling shu) to the King.
 The King called out to the Secretary Guosheng to command Song by means of the manuscript roll (ce ling): ‘The King says: “Song!
 [I] command you to take office in charge of merchants in Chengzhou, and to supervise as an overseer the newly arrived merchants, in order to supply the palace.
 [I] award you a black jacket with embroidered hem, a red apron, a scarlet girdle, a banner with jingles, [and] a bronze-studded bridle.
 Use them in [your] service!”’
 [I,] Song, did obeisance, bowed and prostrated myself, received the roll with the command (shou ling ce), hung it [on my belt] and came out [of the courtyard].
 [I then] returned to present a jade tablet.
 [I,] Song, take the liberty to extol in response the Son of Heaven’s illustrious [and] blessed beneficence, [and] take this occasion to make [for] my august deceased father Middleborn Gong (‘the Respectful’) and august mother Gong (‘the Respectful’) Si [this] treasured sacrificial gui tureen.
 [I, Song shall] use it to pursue filial service, to pray for abundant …, pure [divine] protection, pervading wealth, and eternal mandate.
-For ten thousand years of abundant longevity without limits, relentlessly serving the Son of Heaven until the sprightly end, [I,] Song shall for generations of descendants eternally use [this vessel] as a treasure.The description describes a court order read on command (ce ling 冊令) by the King of Zhou with Song, accompanied by Superintendent Yin, to which the King puts Song in charge of the merchants in Chengzhou (present day Luoyang) in order to keep the palace supplied.
+For ten thousand years of abundant longevity without limits, relentlessly serving the Son of Heaven until the sprightly end, [I,] Song shall for generations of descendants eternally use [this vessel] as a treasure.The description describes a court order read on command by the King of Zhou with Song, accompanied by Superintendent Yin, to which the King puts Song in charge of the merchants in Chengzhou (present day Luoyang) in order to keep the palace supplied.
 Song is then awarded a uniform consisting of a black jacket with embroidered hem, a red apron, a girdle, a banner with jingles, and a bronze-studded bridle.

 Song commemorates this appointment with the gui, in honor of his parents.